 If you can learn how to fix a car issue, or just have a car with no issues lol, it will save you thousands of dollars!
 We were literally headed out of our driveway to a family reunion with the kids a couple years back when our car started smoking.
 It was a $400 fix to take it in, but he bought the part for $50 and we were off 3 hours later.
 Thank you, YouTube!

-As much as I’d love a little break some days, sending two kids to preschool two mornings a week is around $400/month.
+As much as I’d love a little break, sending two kids to preschool two mornings a week is around $400/month.
 Just not a possibility on a small budget.
 Instead, I’ve started a super easy preschool routine at home.
 Mostly for my 4-year-old and a tad for my 2-year-old.

 I almost never buy clothes and my husband has literally asked me to go get some nicer things, haha.
 The reason why I like ThredUP (for myself, but also for kids) is that it’s like shopping at an online thrift store but I can search sizes and brands that I know fit.
-Plus I like knowing my money is going to an ordinary person like you and me.
-Sign up with my link to get $10 after you place your first order.
+Sign up to get $10 after you place your first order.

 This really helps with things we already want to buy, especially local!
 One thing I knew would be 100% worth the money was a zoo pass since we live 10 minutes away.
 Before buying, we just googled it and found that Groupon had a 50% off offer, saving us $150!
 It’s also perfect for date night because we can count on getting our food for half price if it’s on Groupon.
 If you don’t have an account yet sign up here.

-This saves us hundreds of dollars each year.
-Snagshout and Vipon is a must!
-These are two sites where everything is 50% off or better.
-We find so much stuff for our household on there from lightbulbs to bed sheets to winter gloves!
-Everything is like 50-70% off.
-Basically, these sites started out giving discounted items in exchange for reviews on Amazon or a social media shout out… but since Amazon doesn’t allow that as of last year reviews are 100% optional now.
-Check out my post on how Snagshout works here.
+Basically, sites like these started out giving discounted items in exchange for reviews on Amazon or a social media shout out… but since Amazon doesn’t allow that as of last year reviews are 100% optional now.
+A few similar but less awesome ones are Snagshout and Jump Send.

 Decide it’s ok to give smaller gifts

-Attempting minimalism inspired by Marie Kondo’s book, I’ve sold a ton on Craigslist.
-At one point I was making an extra $100 a month minimum by getting rid of things.
+- I’ve sold a ton on Craigslist.
+Attempting to get rid of clutter, inspired by Marie Kondo’s book, I wanted to sell a lot of what we had.
+At one point I was making an extra $100 a month minimum by getting rid of things!
 See how I sold a ton on Craiglist in this post.
-Just getting rid of so much made me think harder about what I was buying too.